 The Medical Services Program is a universal program, which means that anyone covered by the Health Insurance Plan is eligible.
 To benefit from this program, just present your valid Health Insurance Card.

-The medical services covered by the Health Insurance Plan are those that are medically necessary and rendered by a general practitioner (also called a "family doctor") or a medical specialist.
+The medical services insured (or covered) by the Health Insurance Plan are those that are medically necessary and rendered by a general practitioner (also called a "family doctor") or a medical specialist.
 These services include:

 - examinations Examination

 Usually consists of a questionnaire and a physical examination designed to enable the doctor to evaluate a person's state of health.

 An examination of a patient carried out at the request of another doctor.

 Procedures used by a doctor to evaluate a person's state of health and to determine the health problem in question.

 - therapeutic procedures Therapeutic procedures

 Procedures used by a doctor to treat a disease.

 - certain radiology services provided by a doctor

 Barring rare exceptions, the above services are covered regardless of where they are rendered, for instance in: